 How to care for cotton and remove stains

 Because it’s such a popular fabric, chances are you’ll need to deal with stained cotton at some point – but what’s the best way to get ink out of a white shirt, or wine stains out of a cotton t-shirt?
 Here are a few common stains you might run into and how to deal with them.

 How to remove grease stains from cotton

 - Pre-treat the stain.
 Dishwashing soap or Persil bio liquid work well on grease.
 Gently rub your chosen treatment into the stained area and leave for a few minutes.

 - Wash.
 Use the hottest temperature recommended on the care label.
 The stain should come out easily, but if there’s still a mark, repeat the process.

-You can find out more about how to remove grease stains from cotton and other fabrics here.
+You can find out more about how to remove grease stains from cotton and other fabrics with this guide.

 How to remove ink stains from cotton

 - Gently blot the stain with a clean cloth or towel.
 Don’t rub it, as this will push the stain further into the fibres – just use a gentle pressure to remove any excess ink.

 - Treat the stain.
 If the ink is water-based, use Persil bio liquid – rub a little of the detergent into the stain using your Stain Eraser Ball and leave for a few minutes.
 If the ink is oil-based, pre-treat the stain with rubbing alcohol or hairspray instead.